North Coast Water Board Program Priorities

 - Continue to foster relationships and work collaboratively with expert partners such as the Natural Resources Conservation Service, University of California Cooperative Extension, Resource Conservation Districts, County Departments of Agriculture, the California Dairy Quality Assurance Program, and other industry stakeholders in support of permitted dairy facilities.

-- Continue to work with agency partners, academic institutions, and dairy industry experts to develop safe and sustainable carcass disposal methods, especially when rendering services are not readily available or when environmentally preferrable alternatives exist.
+- Continue to work with agency partners, academic institutions, and dairy and livestock industry experts to develop safe and sustainable carcass disposal methods, including but not limited to those authorized under 2025 California Assembly Bill 411, also known as the C.A.T.T.L.E.
+Act.

 - Continue to support dairy operators participating in the California Department of Food and Agriculture's grant program for installing digesters and alternative manure management technologies at permitted dairies.